 Failing to respond to warning notices and/or supervisory notices

-If you receive a first supervisory notice and you do not respond to the RDC, or refer it directly to the Upper Tribunal, this will be the end of the process.
+If you receive a first supervisory notice and you do not make representations to the RDC or refer it directly to the Upper Tribunal, this will be the end of the process.
 The action set out in the notice may already have taken effect and you may not have any right to argue against it.
 However, you may have an opportunity to apply to the FCA to reverse its effects if your situation changes.

-If the RDC decides that it is right to continue with the action, it will issue a decision notice and/or second supervisory notice.
-This notice will set out the action the FCA has decided to take and will explain why the RDC has made that decision.
+Any notice given will set out the action the FCA has decided to take and will explain why the RDC has made that decision.

 If the RDC decides not to issue a decision notice or second supervisory notice in the case of enforcement and supervisory action, it will tell you in writing.